hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 * Any validator votes.
 No vote is included in the genesis block.
 * The round the block was created on.
 The round in the genesis block is 0.
 * A list of seals of the validators (signed block hashes).
 No seals are included in the genesis block.

+!!! note

+    For blocks synced after [the Merge](../../../Concepts/Merge.md), `extraData` is limited to only the 32 bytes of vanity data.

 In the genesis block, the important information in the extra data is the list of validators.
 All other details have empty values.
 Formally, `extraData` in the genesis block contains